FoxComm/highlander/prov-shit/docs/production.md

         terraform/base/gce_<project>
    ```

 6. Uncomment remaining resources: web, ssh, internal.
 As far as networking is up, they are going to be applied successfully.
-Run terraforming.
+Run terraforming again.

 7. Create `bin/envs/<project>_vpn` inventory file and write IP of created machine VPN under `<project>-vpn` (host) section: